 Coffee With CEF

-Get your favorite coffee (or tea, kombucha, apple cider, etc.) mugs ready, and join us for this unique chance to hear directly from our wonderful school partners!
+Coffee With CEF is back on your zoom screens for Season 3 every Wednesday at 10:00 am PDT so get your favorite coffee (or tea, matcha, kombucha, etc.) mugs ready, and join us for this unique chance to hear directly from our wonderful school partners and connect with one another!

 *Catch up on past episodes!
 Recordings of all previous episodes are below.